 With the cost of ski full-day lift tickets reaching $100 at a handful of high-end resorts, frugal skiers and snowboarders are finding a number of ways to save.
 Here are some simple tips:

-Buy your tickets in advance at local retail shops, or at Costco, REI or even the local grocery store.
+Buy your tickets in advance at local retail shops, or at Costco or REI.
 Some local ski shops offer discounted lift tickets when buying at the shop, but search online to find area-specific deals.
 For example, in Utah, Canyon Sports, AJ Motion Sports and See ‘n Ski offer discounts.
 REI and Costco members can purchase discounted tickets in stores, but you will need to check with your local store to find out which tickets are available.
-Grocery stores such as Kroger (branded King Soopers and City Market in Colorado) often partner with ski resorts to sell discounted tickets at their Customer Service Desk.

 Bring a buddy.
 Many ski areas encourage season pass-holders to bring friends by offering a discounted ticket price.